DHTMLX/gantt-docs/data/api/gantt_auto_scheduling_initial_config.md

 =============

 @short:
-	defines whether gantt will do autoscheduling on data loading
+	defines whether gantt will do autoscheduling on data loading/parsing

 @type: boolean
 @default:true